 In freshman year of high school, my love of research & fascination with animals helped get me a job at a beautiful specialty aquarium shop.
 While I worked at that shop and was in school, I also worked at a show stable caring for horses and giving riding lessons to children and beginning riders.

 A few years later, I began focusing more on reptiles & breeding them, and would bring my animals for people to hold and learn about at reptile conventions and shows.
 The curator at a local wildlife center who knew me from the aquarium shop offered me a job working at the center, where I ended up working with many incredible species of animals and learned about their husbandry, care and became a wildlife educator.

 On February 10th, 2020 I finally decided to take the plunge to become a full time artist.
 I have continued to breed reptiles and am very close with my wonderful network of family and friends involved in the industry.
-I am very thankful for all the wonderful jobs and experiences I have had and still go back home to visit when I can.
+I am very thankful for all the wonderful jobs and experiences I have had and have recently moved back home to be closer to the world I've so missed.
 Now that I am doing art full time, I can pour myself into my work and am excited to say I am now pursuing my lifelong dream.